Top 11 Free Web Hosting Control Panels (cPanel Alternatives)

 Key Features of ISPConfig

-• Web Server Management: Supports Apache and NGINX.
+• Web server configuration that supports Apache and NGINX.

-• Database Management: MySQL and MariaDB with phpMyAdmin integration.
+• Easy-to-use database management system based on MySQL and MariaDB with functionality for phpMyAdmin access.

-• FTP Server Integration: Supports PureFTPD and ProFTPD.
+• Integrated FTP server management using PureFTPD and ProFTPD.

-• Comprehensive Features: Manages web, DNS, email, and database services.
+• Comprehensive features for managing web, DNS, email, and databases

-• Scalable: Suitable for both small and large hosting setups.
+• Highly scalable, working well for small and large setups

 Cons